ax1/scott-WP17/scott-serial/README.md

 The problem is that attiny85 did not work sending data with the radiohead lib.
 So manchester library was used instead BUT the range was reduced drastically on high noise environments.

+## Configuration
+- Check serial address and change it in the serial.js
+- [OPTIONAL] remove sendng data to external IoT middleware (IRIDIUM) in production.
+See index.js

 ## Usage

 - use arduino nano as receiver and connect radio